-- Hope is when, despite your difficulty, you see a way forward. - Hope is based on who God is, not our feelings of hopelessness. - Hope is a trust in God that no matter how difficult things become, no matter how hopeless they appear.
-He has the power to work within it on your behalf and come out on the other side. - Hope is spiritual It is a truth that sometimes we cannot feel, but we have to hold on to it with faith whether we feel it or not.
+- Hope is seeing a way forward, despite your difficulty. - Hope is based on who God is, not on our feelings of hopelessness. - Hope is a trust in God that no matter how difficult things become, and no matter how hopeless they appear, He has the power to work on your behalf and get you through it. - Hope is spiritual It is true that sometimes we cannot feel, but we have to hold on with faith whether we feel something or not.

-HOPE COACH TRAINING The Intersection of Hope & Hopelessness
+The Intersection of Hope & Hopelessness